yonatankarni/anac2019/README.md

 you will need to either edit the file ParlanceRunner.java, or pass parameters to the program (in intellij do this by going to "Run->edit configurations")

 run the TournamentRunner.main() and voilla.

+## running the tournament with our agent using maven:
+run the following from the project root dir:

+mvn initialize
+mvn clean install -pl ourAgent mvn clean install